moioonjake/midi2trigger/README.md

 # Notes
 I have tested and verified this board and code.

+Schematic parts has taken from default Arduino MIDI in/thru schematics and various places.

 # Thanks to
 - https://www.lookmumnocomputer.com, where I saw this concept on one of the youtube video